warner/JetpackComponents/components.md

 that fulfill a given API: the component stack will reference a specific component for each endowment slot.

-## Proposal: Runtime Component Stack:
+## Proposal: Runtime Component Stack

 The idealized POLA-riffic Twitter statusbar tool would consist of a stack of isolated components as described in the Example section above, and some